AAP Safe Sleep Guidelines (2022 Update)American Academy of Pediatrics — evidence-based recommendations to reduce infant sleep-related deaths

 How much should a baby sleep?

 Sleep needs change rapidly across the first year.
-Newborns (0-3 months) typically sleep 14-17 hours across 24 hours with no day/night distinction.
-By 4-6 months, 12-15 hours is typical, with more sleep consolidated into the night period and 3-4 naps during the day.
-By 9-12 months, most babies sleep 12-14 hours total, typically 10-12 hours overnight and 2-3 hours across 2 daytime naps.
+Newborns (0–3 months) typically sleep 14–17 hours across 24 hours with no day/night distinction.
+By 4–6 months, 12–15 hours is typical, with more sleep consolidated into the night period and 3–4 naps during the day.
+By 9–12 months, most babies sleep 12–15 hours total, typically 10–12 hours overnight and 2–3 hours across 2 daytime naps.
+These ranges come from the American Academy of Sleep Medicine and are referenced in AAP guidance.
 Individual variation within these ranges is very common and does not indicate a problem.
 Babies who consistently sleep significantly outside these ranges, or who show signs of breathing difficulty, feeding problems, or developmental concerns, should be assessed by a GP or paediatrician.

 What is the 4-month sleep regression?

-The 4-month sleep regression is not a regression – it is a permanent developmental milestone.
-At approximately 3.5-4 months, babies permanently transition from a two-stage sleep pattern (active and quiet sleep, the newborn pattern) to the adult four-stage pattern (N1, N2, N3 deep sleep, and REM).
-With this new architecture, babies now cycle between sleep stages and briefly arouse at each cycle end – exactly as adults do.
+The 4-month sleep regression is not a regression — it is a permanent developmental milestone.
+At approximately 3.5–4 months, babies permanently transition from a two-stage sleep pattern (active and quiet sleep, the newborn pattern) to the adult four-stage pattern (N1, N2, N3 deep sleep, and REM).
+With this new architecture, babies now cycle between sleep stages and briefly arouse at each cycle end — exactly as adults do.
 Adults self-settle through these brief arousals without waking.
-Babies who have learned to fall asleep only with feeding, rocking, or holding now need that input again at each cycle end.
+Babies who have learned to fall asleep only with feeding, rocking, or holding now need that input again at each cycle end (every 45–90 minutes).
 This is why night wakings increase dramatically at 4 months.
-The pre-4-month sleep pattern does not return – this is the new normal, and the focus shifts to supporting the baby’s developing ability to self-settle at cycle transitions.
+The pre-4-month sleep pattern does not return.
+The acute phase of disruption typically lasts 2–6 weeks, with sleep consolidating as the circadian system strengthens and baby develops self-settling skills.

 Should I wake my baby to feed at night?

-This depends on your baby’s age, weight, and specific medical situation – it is not a question this page can answer definitively.
-For newborns, particularly those who lost more than 10% of birth weight or have feeding concerns, healthcare providers typically recommend waking to feed every 2-3 hours until weight gain is established.
+This depends on your baby’s age, weight, and specific medical situation — it is not a question this page can answer definitively.
+For newborns, particularly those who lost more than 10% of birth weight or have feeding concerns, healthcare providers typically recommend waking to feed every 2–3 hours until weight gain is established.
 For healthy term babies who have regained birth weight and are feeding well, many healthcare providers advise following the baby’s hunger cues.
-The specific guidance for your baby should come from your GP, health visitor, or paediatrician, who can account for your baby’s individual growth curve, feeding method, and health status.
+The specific guidance for your baby should come from your GP, health visitor, or paediatrician.
 Always follow the individualised advice of your own healthcare team on feeding schedules.